GrahameGW/grahamegw.github.io/_posts/2020-05-19-vergence-accomodation-effect.markdown

 <figure class="wp-block-image"><img src="https://1.bp.blogspot.com/_cxmptAPYR-s/Rnv28F0TfmI/AAAAAAAABHQ/DbDkvL8LJNU/s1600/Stereogram+2.png" alt="[Stereogram+2.png]"/><figcaption>An autostereogram</figcaption></figure>

 <span name="effort">Consciously controlling this reflex takes effort</span> since we're actively working against what our systems want to do.
-Your body wants to keep vergence and accommodation in sync so you can see properly, and it <span name="slacker-alarm">doesn't like it when it detects you doing something counterproductive.</span>
+Your body wants to keep vergence and accommodation in sync so you can see properly, and it doesn't like it when it detects you doing something <span name="slacker-alarm">counterproductive.</span>

 <aside name="effort">Which, if you just spent a few minutes staring at that image, you'll be feeling right now</aside>

 <aside name="slacker-alarm">If only it behaved the same way when it came to other things that are bad for us...</aside>

 This is one of the main problems bedeviling VR and AR headsets.
-The main sets on the market right now all use a stereoscopic setup, where the user looks through <span name="lenses">two lenses focused at one point on a flat display.</span> Thus, the user's vergence distance is fixed in place.
+The main sets on the market right now all use a stereoscopic setup, where the user looks through two lenses <span name="lenses">focused at one point on a flat display.</span> Thus, the user's vergence distance is fixed in place.

 <aside name="lenses">Because of the way stereoscopic lenses work, they're actually focused at two separate points, each on a slightly different angle of the scene.
 To the viewer, they appear to be focused at one point, usually "infinity."</aside>